neroroxxx/BMC/README.md

 I've done the best I could within my abilities to make BMC as easy to use as possible, however as I'm not a C++ Pro and the code base is not as optimized (or as well coded) as a seasoned C++ programmer would have done.
 This is where you can come in and help.

+---

 If you're a seasoned C++ programmer who wants to collaborate and make BMC as powerful as possible please feel free to contact me @ [https://www.RoxXxtar.com/contact](https://www.roxxxtar.com/contact) to discuss ideas and improvements to the code.

+**If you have any experience with HUI control and would like to help me implement it's functionality in BMC please email me at [https://www.RoxXxtar.com/contact](https://www.roxxxtar.com/contact)**

 For more info on BMC and to access the editor you can visit the official site at [https://www.RoxXxtar.com/BMC](https://www.roxxxtar.com/bmc)